 I don’t know about you, but Christmastime brings out my desire to craft like no other time of year!
 Whether it’s making decor for my house or gifts for someone else, I just want to make make make!
-Unfortunately the added time constraints of this season can leave little time for crafting, but as creative people, WE MUST MAKE!

-So, for this week’s edition of the More Merry, Less Stress Holiday Action Plan, we’re taking time to indulge our inner craft gods and goddesses and create something special – even if it’s a super quick craft like this adorable Paper Christmas Tree Garland I’m going to show you how to make in this post!
-Taking a little bit of time to create will help you feel more fulfilled and less stressed – trust me.
+So, let’s take time to indulge our inner craft gods and goddesses and create something special – even if it’s a super quick craft like this adorable Paper Christmas Tree Garland.

 Supplies Needed for a Paper Christmas Tree Garland

 This post contains affiliate links.
-To read my full disclosure policy, please click here.
+Please read my disclosure policy for more information.

 - Paper cutter (or scissors and a ruler)